RaspAP/raspap-docker/README.md

 Web GUI should be accessible on http://localhost by default

 ## Allow WiFi-clients to connect to LAN and internet
-Because of docker isolation and security defaults the following rules must be added on the docker host:
+Due to docker isolation and security defaults, the following rules must be added on the docker host:
 ```
 iptables -I DOCKER-USER -i src_if -o dst_if -j ACCEPT
 iptables -t nat -C POSTROUTING -o eth0 -j MASQUERADE || iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE